-While in North America Premarin was given for menopause, in many other countries including Europe some women insisted on bio-identical estrogen replacement.
+While in North America physicians prescribed Premarin for menopause, in many other countries including Europe some women insisted on bio-identical estrogen replacement.
 These women were found to have only 50% of the risk of developing colon cancer over the past 50 years, particularly when this was combined with bioidentical progesterone (Ref.9).

 Short telomeres and a lack of vitamin D3 can also lead to colon cancer as is described in this link.